codeslp/cars_db/README.md

         - Replace `your_postgres_username`, `your_postgres_password`, and `your_database_name` with your actual PostgreSQL username, password, and the name of the database you created.

-    - **Update the database connection string**: Open the Python script in a text editor.
+    - **Update the database connection string**: Open the car_table notebook in an editor.
 Look for the line where the database connection string is defined.
 It should look something like this:

         ```python
         engine = create_engine(f"postgresql+psycopg2://{DB_USER}:{DB_PASSWORD}@localhost/{DB_NAME}")